Home / Psychiatric Care /

 Tennessee Lives Count: A Suicide Prevention Initiative for the Juvenile Justice System

-- Program of Centerstone Research Institute in partnership with the TN Department of Mental Health, funded by SAMHSA.
+- Program of Centerstone’s Institute for Clinical Excellence and Innovation in partnership with the TN Department of Mental Health, funded by SAMHSA.

 - Serves youth in juvenile justice facilities.